tom-seddon/beeblink/docs/git.md

 * when saving files from the Beeb (reset text flag, find BASIC files)
 * when loading a volume with `*VOL` (reset text flag)
 * when creating a new volume with `*NEWVOL` (reset text flag)
+* when renaming files from the Beeb (name is updated)
+* when deleting files from the Beeb (file's entry is removed)

 Notes:

 * the server only spots changes based on Beeb activity - changing files on the PC won't get noticed until it does an exhaustive scan on the next startup
+* the exhaustive scan only ever adds entries, so if renaming or deleting BBC files via the shell you can end up with stale `.gitattributes` entries.
+This isn't usually a problem in practice though
 * the server pays no attention to `.gitignore`, and always updates `.gitattributes` even if the files are already covered by a perfectly good `.gitattributes` file elsewhere
+* the `.gitattributes` files in volume folders are owned by Beeblink, and not designed for editing.
+The server will blithely add and remove entries as it sees fit

 ## `diff=bbcbasic`